OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 With an AppRole, a machine can log in with:

-- A `RoleID` - think of this as the username in an authentication pair.
+- `RoleID` - think of this as the username in an authentication pair.
-- A `SecretID` - think of this as the password in an authentication pair.
+- `SecretID` - think of this as the password in an authentication pair.

 :::warning
 **Don't store the SecretID:**